namhyung/uftrace/doc/uftrace-info.md

 OPTIONS
 =======
 -f *FILE*, \--file=*FILE*
 :   Use this filename for trace data.
-Default is `ftrace.dir`.
+Default is `uftrace.data`.

 \--symbols
 :   Print symbols table instead of the recorded tracing info.
 It will print two symbols tables - normal symbols and dynamic symbols.
 The normal symbols are from the executable itself, and dynamic symbols are for library calls.